Bio

 Today, she is president of her own publishing company, Beau Monde Press (“beautiful world” in French), is a frequent guest on radio and television, and an entertaining professional speaker.

-She conducts “Business Manners in Europe” and “A Traveler’s Guide to the Planet” at the Community Colleges of Baltimore County and lectures as a guest to the “Literary Publications” class at the University of Baltimore.
+She conducted “Business Manners in Europe” and “A Traveler’s Guide to the Planet” at the Community Colleges of Baltimore County and lectures as a guest to the “Literary Publications” class at the University of Baltimore.

 Refreshingly original, Jeannette Belliveau’s presentations are full of great anecdotes, information and insight.